ardell/git-planbox/README.md

 ### Pear package

 1. Run: `pear install apinstein.pearfarm.org/climax-0.0.4 && pear install ardell.pearfarm.org/GitPlanbox-0.0.11`
-2. Make sure the pear executable path is in your system path.
+2. Make sure the pear executable path is in your system path--pear should have done this correctly.
+Run: `which git-planbox` to check.

 ### Source installation

 1. Clone this repository
 2. cd into git-planbox
 3. Clone the CLI repo git://github.com/apinstein/climax.git
-4. Add dir git-planbox to your path
+4. Add the git-planbox directory to your system path

 ## Post-installation set-up